echawk/fbsd-repo/README.md

 and thus cannot be moved, renamed, removed, etc. This is almost identical behavior to Linux's `chattr -R -i <dir>`, and I think this might be work adding to kiss in general.

+Update:
+The hook in the root of this repo fixes the issue on the package side, as it now will let you install it with no problem.
+However, when trying to install it on an already live FreeBSD system, you encounter the above error.
+This is because the package manager is trying to over write one of these immutable files.
+Also strangely, the `chflags -R noschg` doesn't seem to preserve setuid bits?
+I need to investigate this more, and I may have to really get into the weeds...

 ## TODO
 * Use a git module for the upstream kiss repository, so less maintenance is required.
 * Generate a rootfs